FAQs and Guidelines

 Yes.
 Any research that involves international work will require additional information, documentation, and review.
 All research involving international work must comply with both US regulations and with local policies and regulations for human subjects research, including whether there are local requirements for a research ethics committee approval is required.
 It is the responsibility of researchers to determine and document what, if any, such local regulations and policies are.
 It is recommended that researchers enlist the aid of a local collaborator to address these issues.

-If approval by a local research ethics committee is required by the international site, documentation of such approval must be provided to the Messiah College IRB.
-If such local approval is not required, documentation of this should be provided to the Messiah College IRB.
+If approval by a local research ethics committee is required by the international site, documentation of such approval must be provided to the Messiah University IRB.
+If such local approval is not required, documentation of this should be provided to the Messiah University IRB.

-Additionally, documentation of a Memo of Cultural Appropriateness should be provided to the Messiah College IRB.
+Additionally, documentation of a Memo of Cultural Appropriateness should be provided to the Messiah University IRB.

 A Memo of Cultural Appropriateness (MoCA) should be authored by an individual completely independent of your study who is highly familiar with the culture of the region where the research will be conducted and have the following required elements: